 And I'm thinking also of the people like Andrew Huberman, who we would normally categorize as health influencers, and they are.

-But at the same time, they talk about testosterone a hell of a lot, you know.
+But at the same time, they talk about testosterone a hell of a lot, you know, and like, like, how do you conceptualize it?

-So when you really like distill the manosphere into its kind of, or the red pill ideology into its kind of main points is that, you know, men are biologically programmed to do whatever they want to do anyway.
+So when you really distill the manosphere into its kind of, or the red pill ideology into its kind of main points is that, you know, men are biologically programmed to do whatever they want to do anyway.

-And women are biologically programmed to do whatever men want them to do.
+and women are biologically programmed to do whatever men want them to do.

 And I can see why that might appeal to some men, you know, who kind of take elements of the manosphere and like mainstream it a bit more.

-And, you know, there may be, you know, I don't know the veracity of some of the fully of some of these theories, but a lot of it's kind of self-justifying stuff that they kind of use to justify their own kind of behaviors.
+So you do tend to see this focus on, you know, oh, evolution explains why men cheat or evolution, you know, explains why men want lots of sexual partners and you know there may be you know i i don't know the the veracity of some of fully of some of these theories but a lot of it's kind of self justifying stuff that that they kind of use to justify their their own kind of behaviors i think that's that's right and also women you know women don't really like going out to work and

 Yeah.